karlospn/building-a-dotnet-news-aggregator-site/site/dotnetramblings/content/about.md

 aliases = ["about-us", "contact"]
 +++

-This site is a .NET news aggregator site.
+This site is an automated news aggregator.
+It fetches news from multiple RSS feeds, presenting them all on a single page for your convenience.
+The news primarily focuses on .NET content, but also includes topics such as cloud computing, containers, DevOps, and Generative AI, among others.

-The site gets automatically updated every 6 hours with the latest .NET news from various RSS feeds.
+The site is automatically updated every 3 hours with the latest news from various RSS feeds.

+If you wish to contribute by adding an RSS feed from your own site or a site you favor, please visit the "Contribute" section.

-Should you encounter any issues or have any questions, don't hesitate to reach out to me on GitHub or LinkedIn.
+Should you encounter any issues or have any questions, feel free to reach out to me on GitHub or LinkedIn.

 ## Contact me